cuckoo-authenticator/.github/profile/README.md

 # Contribution

 I would love to understand if there is any interest in this self hosted TOTP solution.
-Please let me know by opening an issue [here](https://github.com/cuckoo-authenticator/.github/issues).
+Please leave your opinion [here](https://github.com/orgs/cuckoo-authenticator/discussions/1).